-How Do I De-List My IP or Domain?
+How Do I De-List My IP or Domain from a Blacklist?

-You should start by seeing which blacklists your IP or domain is on.
+First, you need to run an IP blacklist check to find out which blacklists your IP or domain is on.
 Different blacklists have a different impact on email deliverability.
-Being listed on big blacklists (Spamhaus, SORBS, SURBL) will most likely lead to a spam folder placement or an entire email block while listings on small local blacklists can have zero impact.
+Being listed on large blacklists (Spamhaus, SORBS, SURBL) will most likely lead to a spam folder placement or an entire email block while listings on small local blacklists can have zero impact.

-At DNSBL sites, you can enter your IP to check your IP status, and then follow the instructions on how to be removed.
+At DNSBL sites, you can enter your numeric address to check if IP is blacklisted, and then follow the instructions on how to be removed.
 Some blacklists have a manual de-listing process, some will do it automatically after some time.